ZiyuanJiang825/DPRP/README.md

 ## Slide Link:
 https://docs.google.com/presentation/d/104SabAEYt0UUwtfQh2rAvqwoJmvYUIJo/edit?usp=sharing&ouid=101963760118774812584&rtpof=true&sd=true

+## Testing:
+Please go to `test` branch for all the tests of this project.
+We tested the functionalities of our frontend and backend, and also used Mocha and Truffle to test our smart contract.
+Details can be found in the README on `test` branch.

 ## Important Notice before running the app
 Since we are running on Goerli testnet, sometimes it takes longer to confirm a transaction.
 We haven't implemented async function, so the server will timeout when waiting too long.
 It will happen